Legislative History: Enacted June 26, 2018 (By-law No. CPOL.-295-286)

 The Public Art/Monuments Program will be administered by the City of London’s Culture Office.
 The Culture Office may delegate responsibility for specific aspects of the program such as the selection process, implementation, maintenance and conservation/restoration to other City service areas or knowledgeable community cultural organizations.

 4.2 Maintenance and Conservation/Restoration

-The Culture Office, in conjunction with the Environmental and Engineering Services Department (EESD), will oversee the maintenance, conservation/restoration of public art/monuments.
+The Culture Office, in conjunction with Environment and Infrastructure, will oversee the maintenance, conservation/restoration of public art/monuments.

 4.3 De-Accessioning Public Art/Monuments

 The Culture Office will consider candidates for the de-accessioning of permanent and temporary public art/monuments.
 The de-accessioned art/monuments may be moved, sold, returned to the artist or destroyed, with any monies received through the sale of art/monuments being placed in the Public Art/Monuments Acquisition Reserve Fund.